-HBSD 4110 Behavior Change Strategies for Diabetes Prevention and Management
+HBSD 4110 - Behavior Change Strategies for Diabetes Prevention and Management

 This course explores a person-centered and strengths-based approach to working with people who have diabetes.
-Students will discuss the role of language in this approach and ways that they can work with people to help them successfully manage and live well with diabetes.
+Students will discuss the role of language/messaging in various approaches to working with people that can help them successfully manage and live well with diabetes.
 Students will also explore the role of age-related generations in behavior change.

-HBSD 4120 Pathophysiology of Diabetes and its Complications
+HBSD 4120 - Pathophysiology of Diabetes and its Related Complications

 This course covers the physiology of normal energy metabolism and the related pathophysiology of energy metabolism as seen in metabolic syndrome, the progression to type 2 diabetes, overt type 2 diabetes, as well as type 1, gestational, and drug-induced diabetes.
-Comorbid conditions and acute and chronic complications related to diabetes and hyperglycemia will be addressed.
+Comorbid conditions and acute and chronic complications related to diabetes and hyperglycemia are also addressed.

-HBSD 4130 Assessment of the Person with Diabetes
+HBSD 4130 - Assessment of the Person with Diabetes

-This course teaches the clinician how to conduct a diabetes-focused assessment of the person with diabetes, with consideration for family dynamics and support.
+This course teaches the clinician how to conduct a diabetes-focused assessment of the person with diabetes, with consideration for family dynamics, culture, and support.
 Emphasis is placed on cognitive, behavioral, and affective assessments, as well as select elements of the clinical assessment, i.e., the assessment of the "whole" person with diabetes.
 The findings from the assessment are then used as the basis for goal-setting.

-HBSD 4140 Preventive & Therapeutic Interventions in Diabetes Management
+HBSD 4140 - Preventive & Therapeutic Interventions in Diabetes Management

-This course covers the specific components of multimodal therapies used to treat diabetes and associated comorbidities, as well as to reduce the risk of acute and chronic complications, referencing evidence-based clinical practice guidelines and landmark trials whenever possible.
-The major elements of, indications for, rationales for, and complications of current therapeutic regimens will be explored.
+This course covers the specific components of multimodal therapies used to treat diabetes and associated comorbidities, as well as to reduce the risk of acute and chronic complications, referencing evidence-informed clinical practice guidelines and landmark trials whenever possible.
+The major elements of, indications for, rationale for, and complications of current therapeutic approaches are explored.

-HBSD 4150 Diabetes Self Management Education (DSME) Programs: Development, Implementation, & Evaluation
+HBSD 4150 - Diabetes Self-Management Education and Support (DSMES) Programs: Development, Implementation, & Evaluation

-This course provides specific guidance regarding implementation of the National Standards for Diabetes Self Management Education (ADA, 2017) to create Diabetes Self-Management Education and Support (DSMES) programs that will fulfill ADA recognition or AADE accreditation requirements.
+This course provides specific guidance regarding implementation of the National Standards for Diabetes Self-Management Education (ADA, 2017) to create Diabetes Self-Management Education and Support (DSMES) programs that will fulfill ADA recognition or AADE accreditation requirements.